rdbliss/rdbliss.github.io/_posts/2021-09-23-congratulations-you-are-being-interrogated.md

-I knew that the NSA inflicted a kind of Orwellian nightmare on the rest of the world—we all know that thanks to Snowden—but I assumed that I would be shielded from that.
+I knew that the NSA inflicted a kind of Orwellian nightmare on the rest of the world—we all know that thanks to Snowden—but I assumed that I would be shielded from it.
 Even as an applicant, I felt that I was only ticking formalities.
 I was in the club!
 I should have been above the fray and beyond the reach of bureaucratic paranoia.